cfoust/cy/pkg/cy/api/docs-cmd.md

 # doc: Query

-Query all of the commands stored in the [commmand database](/command-history.md).
+Query all of the commands stored in the [command database](/command-history.md).

 # doc: Kill